How In-house Leaders Can Use Technology to Better Prepare for the Next Crisis

 CMS and document management platforms also improve how you interact and work directly with others online.
 Simultaneously collaborating on the same document and communicating in real-time enhances mutual understanding and promotes the free flow of information and ideas.

-Technology as a guiding tool
+Crisis preparation and recovery technology as a guiding tool

 Technology’s usefulness has never been more apparent.
 The COVID-19 pandemic pushed companies to rely on technology as a source of stability in the virtual workplace.
 Lawyers are finding they can trust automation to facilitate predictability, ensure reliability, and enforce uniformity in decision-making.